List of Battle Royale characters: Noriko Nakagawa

 Girl #15 Noriko Nakagawa (中川 典子, Nakagawa Noriko) is the story's primary female character and Shuya's first companion, as well as, ultimately, his love interest.
 She is a quiet, reserved girl who is considered cute by Shuya.
 In the novel and manga, she is shot in the lower leg for attempting to help Yoshitoki Kuninobu; in the film, she is shot in the arm, although this wound is an accident.
 In both versions she falls ill and is treated for her fever by Shogo and Shuya at a pharmacy.
 Although she does not realize it, she manages to keep Shuya sane, and she is the only other person besides Shuya to survive the game.
 While innocent at heart, she is profoundly philosophical and inspires hope in Shuya and Shogo, and everything she says is true in the broader context of the novel.
 It is she who kills Kazuo Kiriyama, with the one and only bullet she fires during the course of the game (there is some confusion over this scene in the novel, as Shogo then shoots Kiriyama again and takes credit for the murder; the general consensus is that he is trying to spare Noriko the lifelong guilt of having killed someone).
 In the English-language version of the manga, after the game, her family supposedly rejects her (as her brother has been abducted by the police as a means to get her family to help look for her), so she emigrates to the United States with Shuya.
 In the film, teacher Kitano cares for Noriko, wishing her to win the game and reveals a picture of her as the victor when she, Nanahara and Kawada break into the school.
 He even goes into the island to look for her, giving her an umbrella in the rain.
 Shuya has commented that she wrote the best compositions in Literature class; as a result, when she speaks from her heart, her words are described as being "like poetry".
-Much like Simon in Lord of the Flies, Noriko is thought to represent a voice from outside the novel, such as the voice of the author or the audience.

 Aki Maeda portrays Noriko in the film adaptations.